 Glenn: Andrew, I really appreciate having you on and talking through this with you.
 Again, we're going to make this available for folks if you just want to check the notes within the podcast or the blog post associated with this.
 But, any final thoughts on any of the research or the results?

-Andrew: I mean, the biggest thing is, yeah, as you say, in the end, when we ask people, what do you find the most effective share, what impacts you the most when you're all looking at in the consideration phase?
-And it's post from friends.
+Andrew: I mean, the biggest thing is, yeah, as you say, at the end, when we ask people, what do you find the most effective share, what impacts you the most when you're all looking at in the consideration phase?
+And it's a post from friends.
 Obviously, that's what happens.
 Like, we see posts from friends and people we trust and that's going to give us more push to go and do something.
-So, recognizing that and understanding, again, the social elements of social media and how people interact with that content, it really builds the case for an employee advocacy program.
+So, recognizing that and understanding, again, the social elements of social media and how people interact with that content, really builds the case for an employee advocacy program.

 And I think there's a huge value in showcasing your best employees.
 Like, those people who are experts in your company, who just – no one knows about them, though, if they're just sitting in your office, you won't know about that guy who knows this and that, and that guy who knows this part of the business.
 But celebrating them as external experts can give them a huge career boost, can give them a huge professional boost.

 And I guess the risk in that respect is that you don't want to lose people, you don't want to be building them up so much that it's like, whoa! that, you know, they can go off and leave your company and they have such value.
 But that's also how it should be, right?
 You should be building people up so they do have significant value and you should be incentivizing them to stay within your company by building a better company culture.

 So, ideally, your company culture is so great that they'll want to stick with your company even if they could go somewhere else.
 I think that's one of the quotes from Richard Branson, isn't it, that you want to build a company that people want to stick around and even if they could go anywhere else.
 I think that makes a lot of sense.